 In the initial phase of the program in 2015, program beneficiaries were patients with severe liver disease.
 From June 10, 2016, the inclusion criteria were removed.
 Services are provided to the citizens of Georgia as well as persons with neutral IDs living in occupied territories, and for convicts placed in penitentiary system.

-Throughout the country, 32 service centers are providing diagnostic and treatment services to the elimination program beneficiaries.
-Since the launch of the program in 2015 through January, 2018 more than 44700 beneficiaries have been registered in the program.
-More than 43000 patients started and 38900 patients completed the treatment.
-SVR was achieved in 98%, in case of medicine “Harvoni”.
+Throughout the country, 42 service centers are providing diagnostic and treatment services to the elimination program beneficiaries.
+Since the launch of the program in 2015 through January, 2019 more than 54 000 beneficiaries have been registered in the program.
+More than 52 000 patients started and 48 900 patients completed the treatment.
+SVR was achieved in 98,3%.

 In order to increase identification of hepatitis C virus screening activities has been significantly scaled up.
 The Hepatitis C screening protocol was developed and approved.
 Routine screening is provided for pregnant women and hospitalized patients.
-More than 700 sites, including primary health care centers, hospitals, penitentiary system, pharmacies and Georgian Harm Reduction Network (GHRN) centers, municipal public health centers. etc., provide HCV screening across the country.
+More than 700 sites, including primary health care centers, hospitals, penitentiary system, pharmacies and Georgian Harm Reduction Network (GHRN) centers, municipal public health centers, in 12 Houses of Justice etc., provide HCV screening across the country.

+Since June 2018, in order to increase accessibility, Georgia has launched a decentralization project, which means establishing minimum one HCV service provider in each municipality and cities of local governance, especially in primary health care and harm reduction centers.
+All centers will ensure comprehensive service delivery within diagnostics and treatment components.
+Additional 10 service providers already started program since launching the project, among them 8 primary health care providers and 4 harm reduction centers.

-From December 2017, confirmative test necessary for the program enrollment is fully funded within the HCV Elimination Program.
+From December 2017, confirmative test necessary for the program enrollment and genotype testing from September 2018, is fully funded within the HCV Elimination Program.

 On November 1, 2017, at the World Hepatitis Summit in Sao Paulo, Brazil, Georgia was awarded the title of NOhep Visionary for the European Region status for contribution to the process of elimination of hepatitis C.

 State Program of Referral Service